 The other pueblo available to tour in Sunset Crater Volcano National Monument is Wukoki.
 I passed through the charred lunar landscape, my car the only one on the road.
 Eventually a yellow prairie emerged, dotted with dusty scrub.
 I looked north toward the Painted Desert, glowing pink on the horizon.

 Searching for the pueblo, I turned onto a side road for a few miles.
 And then, there it was, rising from the desert floor like a spaceship.
 Stones stacked against the wind upon a red-rock outcropping, a cloudless blue sky above.

 I pulled into the empty parking lot.
 I could see for miles across the desert.
-No other cars coming.
+No other cars were visible.

 I was alone with the ancient ruin.
 I had it to myself.

 Somewhat in awe, I approached it slowly.
-Nine-hundred years ago, an untold number of families lived in these ten rooms in the middle of this wasteland.
-They were born here, raised families here, grew crops and died.
+Nine hundred years ago, an untold number of families lived in these ten rooms in the middle of this wasteland.
+They were born here, raised families, grew crops, and died.